 Medicare Part B and Part D premiums differ for people with different incomes.
 If you have questions about these premiums review your copy of Medicare & You 2023 handbook, the section called "2023 Medicare Costs."
 If you need a copy you can download it from the Medicare website (www.medicare.gov).
 Or, you can order a printed copy by phone at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.

 Section 4.1 Plan premium

-As a member of our plan, you pay a monthly plan premium.
-For 2023, the monthly premium for CHRISTUS Health Plan Generations Plus (HMO) is \$20.
+You do not pay a separate monthly plan premium for CHRISTUS Health Plan Generations (HMO).

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums